devopsloft/devopsloft/README.md

 Assisting you building a career path in the DevOps domain by driving DevOps knowledge transfer in a study group which develops a real webapp (www.devopsloft.io).
 And, matching you with potentials organizations who seek DevOps engineers with your skillset (technical and personal).

-We will study together DevOps, once a week, two hours session frontally using Skype or suchlike.
+We will study together DevOps, once a week, two hours session frontally using Skype or suchlike (shared lesson).
 The rest of the work is done on your own.
 You will work on issues assigned to you.
 One can order personal coaching/training.